$430,506Average Value$221Average Price per Sq Ft23Homes For Sale

 Public parks in town and hiking trails in the mountains

-Public gathering spaces are focused on the community’s east side, including playgrounds and grass fields at Lions Park and multiuse athletic fields at Valentine Peak Sports Complex.
+Public gathering spaces are located on the community’s east side, including playgrounds and grass fields at Lions Park and multiuse athletic fields at Valentine Peak Sports Complex.
 Parowan Heritage Park pays homage to the pioneers who originally settled the town with statues and plaques set among natural foliage and a small waterfall.
-Parowan is bordered by the Tushar Mountains, which include large nature preserves like the Dixie National Forest.
+Parowan is bordered by the Tushar Mountains, along with large nature preserves like the Dixie National Forest.
 “The National Parks are huge here,” Schmuker says.
 “There’s mountain biking, hiking, ATVing, and the trails go on forever.”

 Baseball diamonds in Parowan draw families for weekend sports and recreation.